-Report the fall 2009 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2010 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-Fall 2009 Student to Faculty ratio: 16 to 1 (based on 7,161 students and 461 faculty).
+Fall 2010 Student to Faculty ratio: $\underline{15}$ to 1 (based on $\underline{7,078}$ students and $\underline{466}$ faculty).